1966bc/Calendarium/README.md

 # Calendarium
-a primitive class to manage calendar date in tkinter projects
+a primitive light class to manage calendar date in tkinter projects using datetime lib.

 ![alt tag](https://user-images.githubusercontent.com/5463566/63676221-c0a7ae00-c7ea-11e9-805b-b192f895806f.png)

-Provides a primitive widget to manage calendar date in tkinter projects.
+Provides a primitive class widget to manage calendar date in tkinter projects.

-How import;
+##How import;

 from calendarium import Calendarium

-How nstantiate in your frame:
+##How nstantiate in your frame:

 self.start_date = Calendarium(self)

 self.start_date = Calendarium(self,"Start Date")

-How pack:
+##How pack:

 #f is a tkinter widget such as Frame